rhomobile/rhomobile-docs/docs/en/edge/guide/build_config.md

 * config : path to the custom [Config.xml](runtime_config#configxml) file to use.
 This path is relative to the RhoMobile Project.

-#### Android Specific Settings
+## Android-specific Settings
-The capabilities listed above are directly related to the Android device capabilities that your app will require and that the user will be asked to give permission to when installing the app.
-You can add capabilities to your Android app by adding a capabilities section to your build.yml in the android heading as such:
+The capabilities listed above are directly related to the Android device capabilities that your app will require, and for which the user will be asked to give permission when installing the app.
+You can add capabilities to your Android app by adding a `capabilities` section to your build.yml in the android heading as such:

     :::yaml
     android: